A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Key Techniques in Federated Analytics

 It is a suitable tool in FA in terms of preventing the leakage of sensitive information and the identification of individuals.
 Usually, $k$-anonymity is utilized in phases before sharing information.
-The risk of privacy breaches is reduced by guaranteeing that the dataset of each client follows k-anonymity before sharing with the server or each other.
+The risk of privacy breaches is reduced by guaranteeing that the dataset of each client follows $k$-anonymity before sharing with the server or each other.
 In \cite{bater2017smcql}, they designed the Private Data Network to enable querying in databases of different parties without disclosure of their raw data by applying $k$-anonymity before data sharing.
 With the trusted third party as the query planner and results collector, the $k$-anonymous data of clients are then queried and aggregated to solve the questions from users.
 This setting is particularly relevant to collaboration in clinical research of healthcare clients.
 There are other methods to achieve $k$-anonymous.
-Researchers in \cite{li2020federated} utilized sampling and trie pruning to fulfill $k$-anonymity for obtaining DP without noise injection.
+Researchers in \cite{li2020federated} utilized sampling and tree pruning to fulfill $k$-anonymity for obtaining DP without noise injection.
 In \cite{davidson2022star}, authors applied a more straightforward method that only the data sent by more than $k$ clients are chosen in the aggregation phase.

-While k-anonymity is a versatile privacy-preserving technique, its application in FA is uniquely suited to address the challenges of data aggregation and querying without compromising individual privacy.
-The specific methods and practical implementations of $k$-anonymity are uniquely applied in FA, such as pre-sharing anonymization and the use of trusted third parties.
+\blue{\textit{\textbf{Lessons learned.} While k-anonymity is a versatile privacy-preserving technique, its application in FA is uniquely suited to address the challenges of data aggregation and querying without compromising individual privacy.
+The specific methods and practical implementations of k-anonymity are uniquely applied in FA, such as pre-sharing anonymization and the use of trusted third parties.
+However, k-anonymity has notable limitations that can affect its efficacy.
+It is vulnerable to attribute linkage attacks, where external knowledge can be used to re-identify individuals, and to homogeneity attacks, where all records in a group have the same sensitive attribute, making them easily identifiable.
+Achieving k-anonymity often leads to significant data utility loss due to generalization and suppression techniques, which is further exacerbated in datasets with many quasi-identifiers because of the curse of dimensionality.}}